Frequently Asked Questions

 Q: Am I allowed to rush as a junior?

 A: Yes!
-Anyone that is a registered female USC student in Fall 2010 may go through Fall Formal Recruitment, regardless of year, or other factors.
+Anyone that is a female registered USC student in Fall 2014 may go through Fall Formal Recruitment, regardless of class standing or other factors.

 Q: What are my Spring 2014 recruitment opportunities?